Visual Tools

 Create interactive maps with custom themes and data visualizations.
 Perfect for geography, history, or any subject requiring spatial understanding.

-The Learning Science Behind Map Generator
+The Learning Science

 Interactive maps engage spatial intelligence and visual processing to improve geographical understanding.
 Research shows that interactive elements enhance retention by creating a multi-sensory learning experience.